alexwlchan/til/README.md

 ## applescript

-- <a href="https://github.com/alexwlchan/til/blob/main/applescript/Get%20the%20contents%20of%20a%20page%20with%20%22do%20JavaScript%22.md">Get the contents of a page with &quot;do JavaScript&quot;</a> – 4 January 2024
+- <a href="https://github.com/alexwlchan/til/blob/main/applescript/Get%20the%20contents%20of%20a%20page%20in%20Safari%20with%20%22do%20JavaScript%22.md">Get the contents of a page in Safari with &quot;do JavaScript&quot;</a> – 4 January 2024

 ## github